hydra-genetics/hydra-genetics/docs/development/input_functions.md

 # Input functions

 Hydra Genetics contains helper functions to compile paths to BAM files depending on your pipeline configuration.
-These paths are used as inputs to some rules in the other Hydra Genetics modules.
+These paths are used  by rules in other Hydra Genetics modules that require an aligned BAM file as input.

 The functions are located in `hydra_genetics/utils/misc.py`.